 Teen Trail Corps advocacy framework is built around the four IMBA Icons developed to help achieve IMBA’s mission while connecting students to local community efforts.
 Earing each of the following badges will boost Teen Trail Corps members to a level of excellence known as a “Trail Captain”.
 Trail Captains will be eligible for recognition at the NICA Annual Awards Banquet as well as overall series leaders in advocacy efforts through your regular high school/middle participation season.

-To earn a badge for each category (Speak, Build, Respect, Ride) student-athletes must complete four activities in the respective categories.
+To earn a badge for each category (Speak, Serve, Respect, Ride) student-athletes must complete four activities in the respective categories.
 Upon completion of each activity, the student’s coach must verify that the student has completed the qualifiy amount of activities.
 This process will be repeated until all four categories have been completed.

 Trail Captain Badges: